Discover what you are naturally good at

 Optimism or Pessimism – What is Better For Relationship

 Overall, a relationship is better off if both partners are in an optimistic state of mind.
 This means that they are hopeful about the future and see the good in each other.
 Pessimism breeds distrust, resentment, and unhappiness.
+One effective way to foster optimism in relationships is by understanding and appreciating each other’s strengths.
+The HIGH5 strengths test can be a game-changer for couples, allowing them to identify and celebrate their individual strengths.
+This knowledge can lead to better communication, mutual appreciation, and a more positive outlook on the relationship’s future.

 In the long run, a relationship should be optimistic.
 Also, if you have a pessimistic view of the world at large, this will interfere with your ability to trust others.
 It can create problems in a romantic relationship with a partner who has an optimistic outlook on life.